reniowood/jsGameboy/README.md

-NES emulator written in javascript.
+GB emulator written in javascript.